mesonbuild/meson/docs/markdown/snippets/introspect_multiple.md

 were added to print all introspection information in one go, format the JSON output (the default is still compact JSON) and foce use the new output format, even if only one introspection command was given.

+Additionlly the format of target was changed:
+  - `filename` is now a list of output filenames
+  - `install_filename` is now also a list of installed files
+  - New: the `sources` key.
+It stores the source files of a target and there compiler parameters